CarterFaceySmith/nodeStockInformationServer/README.md

 - Indexing of the database prior to querying
 - Potential refactoring of the database joins to be more efficient in querying (i.e. use of INNER JOIN over LEFT JOIN may improve efficiency of querying)
 - Deployment as an isolated microservice
-- Implementation of a simple frontend for visualisation
+- Improvements to the functionality and design of the frontend generally

 ## Further Notes Regarding Caching